derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

 - *learning rate schedule* - dynamically adjusting the learning rate (as opposed to defining it constant) for improving network performance
 - As an author of Neural Networks, it can be very time consuming for a few core reasons:
     1. Determining hyper-parameters that truly work for a given problem can take a lot of time
-    2. Computation is high and that is why there are so many tricks/optimization-hacks in an effort to find the ideal hyper-parameters.
+    2. Computation (in real-time) is high and that is why there are so many tricks/optimization-hacks in an effort to find the ideal hyper-parameters.
 Improvements in computation enable faster iteration toward finding ideals.